rskuzma/rskuzma.github.io/_pages/cv.md

 <br>

-**Senior Strategist, Project Founder — Harvard Belfer Center for Science and International Affairs**<br>
+**Senior Strategist — Harvard Belfer Center for Science and International Affairs**<br>
 Key roles in standing up multiple technology-policy efforts for the world's #1 ranked unversity think tank<br>
-- Direct report to Secretary of Defense Ash Carter, created 3 new security and technology courses
+- Direct report to Secretary of Defense Ash Carter, created 3 new security and technology courses for policymakers
-- Strategic advisor to the Executive Director in founding Technology and Public Purpose Project to promote ethical technology development and partnerships between policymakers and technologists
+- Strategic advisor to the Executive Director in founding the Technology and Public Purpose (TAPP) Project to promote ethical technology development and partnerships between policymakers and technologists
 - Founding analyst, Defending Digital Democracy Project (D3P).
-Translated user problems from dozens of interviews into policy recommendations and training programs to protect local and state elections
+Translated user problems from dozens of customer interviews into policy recommendations and training programs to protect local and state elections in partnership with engineers from Google and CrowdStrike

 <br><br>